Aakashdeveloper/randominterview/readme.md

 > What is the use of in-memory caching in application
 > Implement a simple logic with nodejs+mongodb+redis for get api
+> difference between in-memory and distributed caching
+>> How does Redis handle persistence?
+>> How to monitor and manage Redis performance
+>> How does Memcached handle data expiration and eviction?
+Explain the two main persistence mechanisms:
+RDB (Redis Database Backup) and AOF (Append-Only File), and their trade-offs.

 graphql
 > What is GraphQL, and how does it differ from REST?
 > What is a GraphQL query, and how does it differ from a mutation?
 > Can you explain the concept of "schema stitching" in GraphQL?
+>> Role of introspection in GraphQL
+> Given a GraphQL query, write the resolver function for fetching data from a database.
+> Implement a pagination solution for a list of items using cursor-based pagination in GraphQL.
+> How do you handle file uploads in GraphQL?
+> How do you implement caching in a GraphQL server?

 Jenkins
 > how are you using jenkins in your app and what are the different stages you have